ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 In Game!
 ![image](https://github.com/user-attachments/assets/02dbf119-4c99-47f2-af53-6348e50e48be)

-Gonna add a video here showcasing the client!
+Gonna add a video here showcasing this client!

 **console.log("Coming soon...")**

 # Dev Notes

-- Info about index.html : Goto website.md
+- Info about index.html : Goto website.md file.
 - **When updating the version of the script, remember to update VERSIONFILE, tampermonkey.js and injection.js**
 - **DO NOT EVER PUBLISH UNSTABLE CHANGES TO THE "/" (ROOT) FOLDER.
 PUBLISH IT TO "beta" FOLDER**